 Queen Elizabeth National Park Uganda, one of the leading Uganda Wildlife safari destinations was founded in 1952 as Kazinga National Park by the British colonial government.
-But before it was gazetted, It used to exist as Lake Edward and Lake George game reserves since 1920s. it was renamed two years later to commemorate a visit by Queen Elizabeth ll.
-The park occupies an estimated 1,978 square kilometers which extends from Lake George in the south-west and includes the Kazinga Channel connecting the two lakes.
+But before it was gazetted, It used to exist as Lake Edward and Lake George game reserves since the 1920s. it was renamed two years later to commemorate a visit by Queen Elizabeth ll.
+The park occupies an estimated 1,978 square kilometers which extend from Lake George in the southwest and include the Kazinga Channel connecting the two lakes.

-The park has two rainy seasons, from March-May and from September-November, but rainfall varies greatly within tha park.
+The park has two rainy seasons, from March-May and from September-November, but rainfall varies greatly within the park.
 The highest is about 1,250 mm per year and occurs in the Maramagambo forest but only 750 mm per year falls in the area along the Kazinga Channel.
 The onset of the first rains is typically around late February for all four stations.
 The onset of the second rains is typically around mid-August.
 There is no significant difference in the duration of the two rainy seasons at any station.

 MURCHISON FALLS NATIONAL PARK

-Murchison Falls National Park locally known as Kabalega National Park located 305 kilo meters north of Kampala (capital city of uganda) in Masindi District and can be accessed by road or flight.
+Murchison Falls National Park locally known as Kabalega National Park located 305-kilo meters north of Kampala (capital city of Uganda) in Masindi District and can be accessed by road or flight.
 Murchison Fall became one of Uganda`s National Park in 1952.
-Murchison Falls National Park lies at the northern end of the Albertine Rift Valley, First gazetted as a game reserve in 1926, It is Uganda`s largest and oldest conservation area, hosting 87 species of mammals, 14 reptiles and 451 birds.
+Murchison Falls National Park lies at the northern end of the Albertine Rift Valley, First gazetted as a game reserve in 1926, It is Uganda`s largest and oldest conservation area, hosting 87 species of mammals, 14 reptiles, and 451 birds.
 The park is bisected by the Victoria Nile, which plunges 45m over the remnant rift valley wall, creating the dramatic Murchison Falls.

 The climate in Murchison Falls National Park is Tropical and hot.
-Being close to the equator, temperatures are quite uniform throught the year.
+Being close to the equator, temperatures are quite uniform throughout the year.
 Daytime temperatures of around 310C/880F are common, with it cooling down at night to around 180C/640F.
-The altitude ranges from 615-1,187m, so climatic variation occur within trhe park as temperatures drop by about 6.50C for every 1,000m you climb.
+The altitude ranges from 615-1,187m, so climatic variation occurs within the park as temperatures drop by about 6.50C for every 1,000m you climb.
 The wet season runs from March to November, with a period of less rain from June to July.
 There is little rain during the Dry season, Which occurs from December to February.
 It doesn`t rain that much in the Wet season either, but heavy storms can be expected.

-Murchison Falls National Park has many different adventures and activities including Game drives, Boat cruise, Bird watching, Nature walks, Chimpanzee tracking among others.
+Murchison Falls National Park has many different adventures and activities including Game drives, Boat cruises, Bird watching, Nature walks, and Chimpanzee tracking among others.
 The Park supports four of the Big Five; only rhinos being absent.
 Buffalo and elephant are particularly common.
 There is a very healthy population of lions that like to prey on the abundantly available Uganda Kob.
 Hyena is present but rare.

-The Victoria Nile is a magnent for wildlife and it teams crocodiles and hippos.
-Chimpanzees can be tracked in neighboring Budongo Forest Reserve.
+The Victoria Nile is a magnet for wildlife and it teams crocodiles and hippos.
+Chimpanzees can be tracked in the neighboring Budongo Forest Reserve.
 Large herds of the localized Rothschild`s giraffe are found in the park.
 The rare Patas monkey can sometimes be spotted on the grassy plains.
-The park can be visited anytime throughout the year and game viewing is always good but it is best in dry season (December and February) and between June and September.
+The park can be visited anytime throughout the year and game viewing is always good but it is best in the dry season (December and February) and between June and September.

-Some one may wonder how to get to the park.
-But by means of road, it will take you around 5 hours from Kampala with about 305 km.
+Someone may wonder how to get to the park.
+But by means of the road, it will take you around 5 hours from Kampala with about 305 km.
 Paraa covers a distance of about 85 km from Masindi town by the shortest route.
-The Park, together with adjoining wildlife reserves of Karuma and Bugungu are jointly managed as Murchison Falls protected area this totals to 5,072 km2.
+The Park, together with adjoining wildlife reserves of Karuma and Bugungu are jointly managed as Murchison Falls protected area this totals 5,072 km2.
 The Park alone covers 3840 km2.
 Kampala -Paraa alone covers is 305 km while only 86 km from Masindi, the closest town.

 Kampala is the capital and largest city of Uganda.
-The city is divided into five divisions that oversee local planning: Kampala Division, Kawempe Division, Makindye Division, Nakawa Division and Rubaga Division.
+The city is divided into five divisions that oversee local planning: Kampala Division, Kawempe Division, Makindye Division, Nakawa Division, and Rubaga Division.
 Surrounding Kampala is the rapidly growing Wakiso District, whose population more than doubled between 2002 and 2014 Wakiso was reported to stand at over 2 million.
-Kampala was named the 13th fastest growing city on the planet, with an annual population of 4.03 percent and ranked the best city to live in East Africa ahead of Nairobi and Kigali by mercer, a global developent consulting agency based in New York City.
+Kampala was named the 13th fastest growing city on the planet, with an annual population of 4.03 percent, and ranked the best city to live in East Africa ahead of Nairobi and Kigali by Mercer, a global developent consulting agency based in New York City.

 LAKE MBURO NATIONAL PARK

-Lake Mburo National Park is the second last smallest National Park after Mgahinga National Park covering approximately 260km2.
+Lake Mburo National Park is the second and last smallest National Park after Mgahinga National Park covering approximately 260km2.
 The Park is 253km from Kampala to Rwunyo, the park headquarter and 54km from Mbarara.

 KIBAALE NATIONAL PARK

-The word came from Luganda language e ntebbe which means chair.
+The word came from the Luganda language e Entebbe which means chair.
 Entebbe was the seat of the colonial governor in the early 1900s when the country was a British protectorate and is now the location of the official office and residence of the President of Uganda hence the name Entebbe is the seat of power in the country.

-Entebbe as a city is located in Central Uganda.
-On Lake Victoria peninsula, covering approximately 37 kilometer southwest of the Protectorate of Uganda prior to independence in 1962.
+Entebbe a city is located in Central Uganda.
+On Lake Victoria peninsula, covering approximately 37 kilometers southwest of the Protectorate of Uganda prior to independence in 1962.
 Entebbe is the location of Entebbe International Airport, Uganda`s largest commercial and military airport, best known for the dramatic rescue of 100 hostages kidnapped by the resistance group and Revolutionary Cells organizations.
 Entebbe is also the location of State House, the official office and residence of the President of Uganda.

 Entebbe sits on the northern shores of Lake Victoria, Africa`s largest lake.
-The town is situated in Wakiso District approximately 44 kilomaters south of Kampala, Uganda`s capital nad largest city.
+The town is situated in Wakiso District approximately 44 kilometers south of Kampala, Uganda`s capital and largest city.
 The municipality is located on a peninsula into Lake Victoria covering a total area of 56.2 square kilometers, out of which 20 km2 is water.
 Neighbourhoods within Entebbe Municipality include Bugonga, Katabi, Nakiwogo, Kitooro, Lunnyo and Lugonjo.

 Entebbe as a city has many different tourist attractions which include the National Botanical Gardens laid out in 1898, Uganda Virus Research Institute, Uganda Wildlife Education Centre, Entebbe International Airport, State House among others.